 - Immediately pour into lightly greased serving dishes and smooth evenly.

 - Allow the mixture to cool completely before cutting, then store the finished product in the refrigerator if not consuming right away.
-If you remove the cut squares and stack in another container, place a piece of wax paper in between the stacks to keep everything from sticking together.
+If you remove the cut squares and stack them in another container, place a piece of wax paper in between the stacks to keep everything from sticking together.
 Important: Cut the fudge into squares before refrigerating as it will become much harder to cut afterwards!